yushi20/Capstone-Quarter1/README.md

     - saved_weights_path: filepath for where to save/load weights
     - loss_plot_path: filepath to save a training loss plot
     - results_plot_path: filepath to save a regression plot
-    - combined_plot_path: filepath to save a training loss and regression plot
+    - auc_plot_path: filepath to save an auc curve plot

+## Transforms file
+For adding image augmentations to training sets to improve model robustness and generalization power.